Uvacoder/port-greweb/_posts/2011-07-30-improve-your-web-navigation-experience-flexible-nav-jquery-library.md

 > Flexible Nav is a small jQuery library which add a smart navigation bar on the right of the page.
 It improves a web page navigation and helps to visualize different sections of a document, an article,.. any web page.
 >
 > Nav links are distributed proportionally to the page sections.
-See how your scrollbar “weds” these links ![:)][2]
+See how your scrollbar “weds” these links.

 Flexible Nav is both a **library** and a **bookmarklet** which can be used easily in any website.